Venafi/cert-manager-venafi-demo/README.md

 3. Initialize helm if not yet initialized: `helm init`

-4. Edit /charts/venafi-issuer/values.yaml file and configure your TPP\Cloud connection parameters there.
+4. Edit /charts/venafi-issuer/values.yaml file and configure your Venafi Platform\Cloud connection parameters there.
 You also can disable issuers by setting their enable parameter to "false"

-5. Create kubernetes secrets with credentials for TPP and Venafi Cloud
+5. Create kubernetes secrets with credentials for Venafi Platform and Venafi Cloud
-* For TPP:
+* For Venafi Platform:

 ```
 kubectl create secret generic tppsecret --from-literal=user=YOUR_TPP_USER_HERE --from-literal=password='YOUR_TPP_PASSWORD_HERE' --namespace cert-manager-example